AllanHoejgaardJensen/open-api-diff/sample-reports/APIDIFF-MD.md

  ` ! ` Existing Difference Recorded Response 200 Missing Special Header X RateLimit Reset For GET  | X-RateLimit-Reset: The remaining window before the rate limit resets in UTC epoch seconds
  ` ! ` Existing Difference Recorded Response 200 Missing Special Header X RateLimit Limit 24h For GET  | X-RateLimit-Limit-24h: Request limit per 24h
  ` ! ` Existing Difference Recorded Response 200 Missing Special Header X RateLimit Remaining For GET  | X-RateLimit-Remaining: Requests left for the domain/resource for the 24h (locally determined)
+ ` > ` GET Response Code 301 Observation  |  |  added header: Location which is required - no additional info
+ |  added header: Expires which is required - no additional info
+ |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 301  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 304 Observation  |  |  added header: Location which is required - no additional info
+ |  added header: Expires which is required - no additional info
+ |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 304  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
  ` > ` GET Response Code 307 Observation  |  |  added header: Expires which is required - no additional info
  ` ! ` Existing Difference Recorded Response 307 Missing Special Header Expires For GET  | Expires: sets the expiry time for the information retrieved in the response
+ ` > ` GET Response Code 401 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 401  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 403 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 403  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 404 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 404  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 410 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 410  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 412 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 412  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 415 Observation  |  |  added header: Content-Type which is required - no additional info
+ |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 415  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 429 Observation  |  |  added header: Retry-After which is required - no additional info
+ |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 429  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 500 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 500  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 503 Observation  |  |  added header: Retry-After which is required - no additional info
+ |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 503  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` GET Response Code 505 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* GET Response Code 505  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
 #####   *` C   `* `PUT`  *`/accounts/{regNo}-{accountNo}`* -> compliance: `false`